 "So the worst offenders were smacked down?"
-Julian asked with a huge smile.
+Julian asked.

 "It was a huge incentive for businesses to proactively rein in CEO pay and raise employee wages.
 Wall Street made it worse-or better, depending on your perspective-when traders started shorting stocks of companies they anticipated would be the target of the next month's boycott."
 Teara popped the last of her food in her mouth and slid her empty plate to Ray.